 Handlowy - Investments S.A. seated in Luxembourg, belongs to special purpose investment entities, through which the Bank and the Capital Group conduct capital transactions.
-The entities activities are financed with refundable additional capital contributions, subordinated debt, loans and net profits earned.
+The entity is a wholly-owned subsidiary of the Bank and its activities are financed with refundable additional capital contributions, subordinated debt, loans and net profits earned.
 Due to intention to reduce the investment activities, Handlowy - Investments S.A. and similar holdings will be gradually sold or liquidated.
-As at 31 December 2008 Handlowy Investments S.A. had the portfolio composed of the following shares: Handlowy Investment II S.a.r.l. i Pol-Mot Holding S.A.
+As at 31 December 2009 Handlowy Investments S.A. had the portfolio composed of the following shares: Handlowy Investment II S.a.r.l. i Pol-Mot Holding S.A.